tiagomanunes/tiagomanunes.github.io/_writeups/dog.md

 ```

 ## Tail between my legs
 Next up, virtual host discovery.
 Nothing.
 I tried some more brute-forcing of those subdirectories, parameter fuzzing of the CMS's API, nothing.
-A `robots.txt` file exists, and contains a few possible leads, but also ultimately lead nowhere.
+A `robots.txt` file exists, and contains a few possible leads, but also ultimately leads nowhere.
 UDP scan, negative as well.
 Searching for vulnerabilities on Backdrop only found an authenticated RCE issue, so we'd need credentials first.
 Apache 2.4.41 has its share of vulnerabilities as well but nothing actionable, and all definitely out of place in a supposedly Easy box.

-This was looking interesting, or like I said in LinkVortex, worrying for the [OSCP aspirer](/articles/oscp-via-cpts/) in me at the time.
+This was looking interesting, or like I said in LinkVortex, _worrying_ for the [OSCP aspirer](/articles/oscp-via-cpts/) in me at the time.
 The checklist of things to try was running thinner, so I went back to the site's content, since there was lots of it and _surely_ I had missed something.
 I could swear I read somewhere that the hash in the configuration directory name (`config_83dddd18e1ec67fd8ff5bba2453c7fb3`) was a checksum of the site's database connection string, so I scripted something up to try a small brute-force, but there were simply too many variables to look plausible (DBMS, username, host, database name, and of course the password).
 I'm glad I abandoned that path, because in researching for this write-up, it looks like the hash is very much _not_ derived from the connection string, and I don't know where I got that idea from.

 Out of ideas, this was where I first stepped away from the machine.
-With LinkVortex I remembered that `nikto` was a thing and that I should keep it in my checklist, even if it's at the end.
+With [LinkVortex](/writeups/linkvortex/) I remembered that `nikto` was a thing and that I should keep it in my checklist, even if it's at the end.
 Once again it was `nikto` that found the `.git` directory:
 ```
 $ nikto -h dog.htb
 <SNIP>